On Books, Reading, & Fandom

-The former Master did indeed die young.
+Here, the former Master did indeed die young.
 And he took his Chalice, and one of the other ten of his circle of advisers with him.
 His younger brother, who, having a strong affinity for the land and was of a better nature for ruling it than he — and might therefore have confused the land — had been forced into the priesthood of Fire, and had already passed into his 3rd level of training.
 From which none had ever returned.

-The Grand Seneschal who was the senior survivor of the Master’s traditional circle of advisors had insisted that his return be attempted for the sake of the land.
+The Grand Seneschal who was the senior survivor of the Master’s traditional circle of advisors has insisted that his return be attempted for the sake of the land.
 And the young man does indeed return, and he is indeed no longer human.
 But he still loves the land, and it begins to respond to him, human or not.

 The demesne’s Overlord, however, is revealed to be unwilling to await results, and has already chosen a favorite to whom the demesne is to be given, despite the damage that such a change of Master will cause.

 The adjustment in the vantage point from which the tale is told, and the shifts in the nature of the world in which it takes place managed to disguise just what story this essentially is for a chapter or two, but the underlying nature and identity of the underlying source story surfaces early.
-Nevertheless McKinley still manages to astonish the reader with the eucatastrophic conclusion, for by the middle of the story we have also been assured that whatever this story may look like, Masters (human or not) are forbidden to marry their Chalices.
+Nevertheless, McKinley still manages to astonish the reader with the eucatastrophic conclusion, for by the middle of the story we have also been assured that whatever this story may look like, Masters (human or not) are forbidden to marry their Chalices.
 Except, as it later is revealed, under very specific, and dreadful circumstances.

-Another change to the template is that rather than abandon her Beast on some inserted pretext in order to reconnect with her family and discover what has been happening in her absence, Mirasol is forced to depart from the demesne’s Master’ presence in order to raise the land, in his behalf, in a desperate attempt to strengthen it enough to hold it together, rather than shattering, against the Overlord’s attempt to abruptly remove this Master and replace him with his chosen favorite.
+Another change to the template is that rather than abandon her Beast on some inserted pretext in order to reconnect with her family and discover what has been happening in her absence, Mirasol is forced to depart from the demesne’s Master’s presence in order to raise the land, in his behalf, in a desperate attempt to strengthen it enough to hold it together, rather than shattering, against the Overlord’s attempt to abruptly remove this Master and replace him with his chosen favorite.
 Only she, as Chalice, can do this, and it may not be enough to save it in the event of the Master’s impending death.

-Nor is it her absence which will kill the Master, but his rival, who will do so, publicly, in order to inherit the demesne.
+Nor is it her absence which will kill the Master, but his rival, who will do so, publicly, in order to inherit the demesne, effectively by conquest.
 And then he, in order to steady the land against its transition to a new ruling dynasty, will proceed to marry Mirasol and get an heir upon her, regardless of whatever she may think of him.
 And as Chalice she must comply with this, and thus give the demesne an heir who is tied to it, so it can settle.
 The urgency of her task in this instance is for her to manage to return in time to support the current Master when he must meet his rival, in the appointed place, and either prevail or be killed.